-- 1. I will preside over the Final Trial Preparation Conference, which generally will be scheduled approximately 2 weeks before trial in civil cases, and approximately 1 week before trial in criminal matters.
+1. I will preside over the Final Trial Preparation Conference, which generally will be scheduled approximately 2 weeks before trial in civil cases, and approximately 1 week before trial in criminal matters.
 Counsel who will try the case, as well as all pro se parties, must attend the Final Trial Preparation Conference in person.
-Failure of trial counsel or pro se parties to attend the conference in person may result in sanctions, including, without limitation, vacating the trial date, striking claims or defenses, awarding attorneys' fees, and/or counsel not in attendance at the Conference not being permitted to try the case. - 2.
-The Final Trial Preparation Conference is counsel's opportunity to invite my attention to any significant problems or issues which need to be resolved or addressed before trial, or which may arise during the course of trial.
-At the Final Trial Preparation Conference, I will inform counsel whether and as to which specific issues contemporaneous trial briefs will be permitted pursuant to WJM Revised Practice Standard IV.B.8.
-In addition, at this Conference, counsel shall be prepared to address each of the following matters, as appropriate to the case at bar: - a.
+Failure of chief trial counsel or pro se parties to attend the conference in person may result in sanctions, including, without limitation, vacating the trial date, striking claims or defenses, awarding attorneys' fees, and/or counsel not in attendance at the Conference not being permitted to try the case.

+2. The Final Trial Preparation Conference is counsel's opportunity to invite my attention to any significant problems or issues which need to be resolved or addressed before trial, or which may arise during the course of trial.
+At the Final Trial Preparation Conference, I will inform counsel whether and as to which specific issues contemporaneous trial briefs will be permitted pursuant to WJM Revised Practice a.
 Length of opening statements beyond the presumptive 20 minutes per side allowed by these Revised Practice Standards;